GLP-1 Injections

 • You have a personal or family history of multiple endocrine neoplasia syndrome type 2

-Semaglutide is injected under the skin either in the thigh, upper arm, or abdomen.
+GLP-1 Injections is injected under the skin either in the thigh, upper arm, or abdomen.
 Make sure you rotate the injection site each week.
-Semaglutide can be taken with or without food, at any time of day.
+GLP-1 Injections can be taken with or without food, at any time of day.
 You should take the injection consistently on the same day each week.
 If you need to adjust the day of injection, try to avoid injecting within two days of a prior injection.
 When you forget a dose, make sure to take it within five days of the expected injection day.

 • What does the treatment plan generally look like?

-The standard, FDA-approved dosing schedule for semaglutide is:
+The standard, FDA-approved dosing schedule for GLP-1 Injections is:

 • Month 1: 0.25 mg per week